 Water Resources and Links

-Environmental Public Health Tracking - Wisconsin DHS tracking website.
-See statewide data for drinking water contaminants for the past 10 years.
+- Environmental Public Health Tracking has statewide data for drinking water contaminants for the past 10 years.

 - Wisconsin's Groundwater Coordinating Council has information on what the state is doing to keep us safe.

 - DNR's Drinking Water webpage has various information on water topics.

 - Groundwater Retrieval Network (GRN) is a searchable DNR database includes groundwater data from private wells, public wells, and monitoring wells.

 - Learn where you can recycle used appliances as well as hazardous home and yard waste (paints, chemicals) to properly get rid of them.

 - DNR's webpage has information on how to safely dispose of household pharmaceutical waste.

 Questions?
 Can't find what you're looking for?
 Contact us!